 Treatment for a fever will depend on what is causing it.

 Treating the cancer itself

-Fevers caused by the tumour often stop when you have successful cancer treatment.
+Fevers caused by the cancer itself often stop when you have successful cancer treatment.
 Your doctor will try to relieve your fever symptoms if it's the cancer causing it.
 The fever does tend to return if the cancer comes back.

 The type of infection will determine the treatment you have.

 Bacterial infections are treated with antibiotics.
 You have blood tests and possibly some swabs as soon as it seems you might have an infection.

 Then you will start a course of broad spectrum antibiotics.
 These are antibiotics that can fight a wide range of different infections.
-It is very important to try and start fighting the infection immediately.
+It's very important to try and start fighting the infection immediately.

 Once your test results come back, which can take a few days, your doctor will hopefully know exactly what is causing your infection.
-Your doctor will change the antibiotics if they are not right for the infection you have.
+Your doctor will change the antibiotics if they'e not right for the infection you have.

 You might continue with broad spectrum antibiotics as well.
 This is to try and prevent other infections developing.

-You are most likely to have antibiotics into a vein in your arm (intravenously) if you have an infection while you have a low white cell count.
-You have them for about 5 to 7 days.
+You're most likely to have antibiotics into a vein in your arm (intravenously) if you have an infection while you have a low white cell count.
+You have them until the signs of infection have gone.
 There are many types of broad spectrum antibiotics including:

-- broad spectrum penicillins including piperacillin (it is important to tell your doctor of any known penicillin allergy)
+- broad spectrum penicillins including piperacillin / tazobactam (tell your doctor of any penicillin allergies)

 Viral infections are treated with anti virals.